j-koko/PALF-Mask/preprocessing-helpers/README.md

   - `403` ≤ `utt_id` ≤ `427` → `dev`
   - `428` ≤ `utt_id` ≤ `452` → `test`
 - Problematic utterance IDs (e.g., corrupted or misaligned files) can be excluded by passing a plain-text list to `--problematic_ids`.
-- The script is compatible with datasets in a NIST-style directory layout and prepares output in a flat structure suitable for downstream processing or ASR training.
+- The output directory is organized by `subset/mode/region/speaker/` and includes `.WAV` audio files, `.lab` transcripts, and a `dataset_manifest.csv`.
+This structure is compatible with the masking script in `low_frequency_masking/PALF-Mask.py`.